Cook, Learn, Grow:

 Start With 10 Minutes

 You don’t need a whole afternoon.
 Even letting your child stir a sauce or wash vegetables counts as meaningful learning.
+Start a conversation around these tasks.

 Talk As You Go